haizo-code/blender/README.md

      override var listItemType: ListItemType = MyListItemTypes.ITEM_STORY
 }
 ```
-and update the viewholder to use the wrapper instead of the direct model as:
+and update the ViewHolder to use the wrapper instead of the direct model as:
 ```kotlin
 BaseBindingViewHolder<StoryListItemWrapper>(viewDataBinding, actionCallback)
 ```